-If you are applying for immigration status as a lawful permanent resident or to enter the U.S. on a visa, you may be required to pass a “public charge” test.
-The Department of Homeland Security (DHS) is trying to change the rules about what criteria they look at in determining who is a public charge.
+If you are applying for immigration status as a lawful permanent resident (LPR) or to enter the U.S. on a visa, you may be required to pass a “public charge” test.

 Immigration officials at USCIS have announced that immigrants can seek testing, treatment, and prevention of COVID-19 without fearing immigration consequences due to public charge.

-Please read below for information about the current rule and the changes DHS is trying to make.
+Please read below for information about the public charge rule.

 WHAT ARE YOUR RIGHTS?